-SUBJECT: INTERIM CEO/MANAGING DIRECTOR APPOINTMENT FROM: Jody L. Brooks, JEA Chief Legal Counsel TO: JEA Board of Directors
+SUBJECT: INTERIM CEO/MANAGING DIRECTOR APPOINTMENT

+FROM: Jody L. Brooks, JEA Chief Legal Counsel

 At the JEA Board meeting on April 28, 2020, the JEA Board removed Melissa Dykes as the Interim CEO/Managing Director and agreed to hold a special meeting to appoint a new interim CEO/Managing Director.
 The interim CEO/Managing Director would fill the position until such time as the Board can select a permanent CEO/Managing Director.